-This Business Scenario aims to deliver one of the core functionalities of the D^2EPC platform which is the Asset Rating, or otherwise known Calculated or As-Designed.
-Expanding current methodologies while adopting most recent standards, this scenario will showcase the importance of BIM-based assessment, including certain dynamic aspects and the new indicators that will be introduced through WP2 activities.
-As already highlighted, the main differences with current practices lie mainly on the use of BIM for providing for all the necessary information from the infrastructure assessed, while also introducing new KPIs and practices for holistically addressing the building performance.
-On top of that, more sophisticated recommendations are expected to be provided to the designer.
+This Business Scenario aims to deliver one of the core functionalities of the D^2EPC platform which is the Asset Rating, or otherwise known as Calculated or As-Designed.
+Expanding current methodologies while adopting the most recent standards, this scenario showcases the importance of BIM-based assessment, including certain dynamic aspects and the new indicators that were introduced through WP2 activities.
+As already highlighted, the main differences with current practices lie mainly in the use of BIM for providing for all the available necessary information from the infrastructure assessed, while also introducing new KPIs and practices for holistically addressing the building performance.